LucasMartinez99/homelab-infra/README.md

 ## 🎯 Why this exists

-I'm a Java / Spring Boot backend engineer.
-I believe writing code is half the job — the other half is making sure it runs reliably in front of real users.
+I'm a DevOps engineer.
+I believe that pipelines and containers are only half the job — the other half is making sure systems run reliably in front of real users, at 3 AM, without you touching them.

-Over the past two years I've moved my personal projects from managed hosting (cPanel) onto a self-managed VPS, and built up the operational layer myself.
+Over the past two years I've moved my personal projects from managed hosting (cPanel) onto a self-managed VPS, and built up the full operational layer myself: reverse proxy, observability, automated backups, CI/CD, and alerting.

 This repo is the public-facing write-up of that work.
 It's intended for:

-- 👩‍💻 **Recruiters and hiring managers** — to see how I think about infrastructure, beyond what's visible in application repos
+- 👩‍💻 **Recruiters and hiring managers** — to see how I think about infrastructure in practice, not just on paper
-- 🛠 **Other developers** — who are considering self-hosting and want a real-world reference
+- 🛠 **Other engineers** — who are considering self-hosting and want a real-world reference
 - 📝 **Future me** — documentation is the best gift you give your future self